uhaseeb85/StateMachineVisualizer/README.md

 - There's also react-joyride for creating guided tours,
 - sonner for toast notifications, html2canvas for taking screenshots,
 - @react-pdf/renderer for rendering PDFs, and xlsx-js-style for working with Excel files.
-Scripts:
-- The project has scripts for dev, build, lint, and preview.
-- Includes eslint, prettier, typescript, and vite.

 ## File level Functional Details